 SATURDAY MORNING GERMAN PANCAKE

 1 cup white einkorn or spelt flour (do not use whole grain)

 1 cup whole milk

 6 eggs (pastured if you can find them)

 Powdered sugar or Apple Cinnamon Compote

+Remove ingredients from the fridge so they can come to room temperature.
 Preheat oven to 350˚ F (177˚ C).
 Place a large skillet or sauté pan on the stove over medium heat, add butter and melt, remove from heat when melted (do not burn or cook).
-Combine flour, milk, salt, and eggs in a bowl with mixer or in a blender (best if they are all room temperature—if not, allow batter to sit for five or ten minutes then mix one more time).
+Combine milk, salt, and eggs in a bowl with mixer, whisk, or in a blender (best if they are all room temperature) then add the flour and combine until smooth.
+Allow to rest several minutes so the flour properly absorbs the liquid, then stir one last time.
 Pour batter into center of melted butter.
 Gently remove pan and place into oven.
 Bake for 30 minutes until sides are risen high and browned.
 Serve immediately with powdered sugar dusting or cinnamon apple compote.
 Pairs great with sausages and coffee.

 CINNAMON APPLE COMPOTE (optional)

 Add all ingredients to a small sauce pan, cook on medium heat for 15 minutes or until apples are soft.
 Serve over pancake (sprinkle extra sugar for texture).